pema99/rust-path-tracer/README.md

 - Simple GPU accelerated path tracing.
 - Supports PBR materials with roughness/metallic workflow.
 These can be set on a per-mesh basis.
 - Supports texture mapping.
 Can load albedo, normal, roughness and metallic maps from scene file.
 - Ray intersections are made fast using a [BVH](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) built in a binned manner using the [surface area heuristic](https://en.wikipedia.org/wiki/Bounding_interval_hierarchy#Construction).
+- Convergence rate is improved by the use of a [low-discrepancy sequence](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/) in place of uniform random sampling.
 - Uses [assimp](https://github.com/assimp/assimp) for scene loading, so can load many scene and model file formats, such as glTF, FBX, obj, etc.
 - Uses a nice procedural atmospheric skybox (thanks @nyrox).
 - Cross platform.
 Tested on Windows 10 and Arch Linux.